rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 Argument unpacking is syntactic sugar, causing it to expand to comma-separated field accesses exhaustively for the collection being unpacked.
 The order in which a function call's argument unpackings are desugared does not matter, since the same result follows from unpacking in any order.

-Unary prefix ellipsis `...` symbol, i.e. three consecutive ASCII dot characters, followed by an expression is selected as the syntax for argument unpacking.
+Unary prefix ellipsis `...` symbol, i.e. three consecutive ASCII dot characters without any whitespace allowed between them, followed by an expression is selected as the syntax for argument unpacking.
 The unpacking operator `...` has a high precedence, forcing the developer to explicitly use parentheses or braces with any complicated expressions following it.
 The syntax is limited to be used only within the function call parentheses.

 In the function call, argument unpacking can occur at any comma-separated location in place of a conventional argument and the arguments coming after that until the collection has been completely unpacked.
 Argument unpacking can occur arbitrarily many times as well, as long as there are corresponding valid parameter slots left to pass the next arguments into.